AML Investigations and Case Management: How to Effectively Spot and Report Money Laundering

 - Transactions that differ from a customer’s usual behavior.

-- Dealing with high-risk countries, industries, or people associated with illegal activities.
+- Dealing with high-risk countries, industries, or people associated with illegal activities, financial crimes.

 - Unusual patterns spotted by transaction monitoring systems.